KNX-IOT/knx-iot.github.io/_pages/architecture-smode.md

 An s-mode message is a group communication that contains info :

 - group number
-- the new value of the communication
+- the value of the communication
 - transport flags

 The s-mode messages are secured with OSCORE.